Built-ins

 alpha value or create color gradients.

-takes one to four arguments - hue
+hsl takes one to four arguments - hue, saturation,

-- and returns a
+lightness, and alpha - and returns a

 CSS (Cascading Style Sheets) hsl function